AgentWell/agentwell-core/SCANWELL.md

 - **Doppler integration** — runtime secrets injection, nothing on disk
 - **ScanWell** — full-stack CVE and security scanner ← you are here

 All components are MIT licensed and free to use without a dashboard.
-The [AgentShield Control Plane](https://agentshield.ai) adds dashboards, alerting, trending, and SOC2 evidence exports.
+The [AgentWell Control Plane](https://agentwell.ai) adds dashboards, alerting, trending, and SOC2 evidence exports.

 ---

-*ScanWell is maintained by [AgentShield](https://agentshield.ai) — security enforcement for self-hosted AI agents.*
+*ScanWell is maintained by [AgentWell](https://agentwell.ai) — security enforcement for self-hosted AI agents.*